DanFessler/react-dockable/README.md

   </Dockable.View>
 </Dockable.Root>
 ```

 ![image](https://github.com/user-attachments/assets/9358bb45-573a-4fe1-b033-3bb864035a8d)

-# Predefined Layouts
+## Predefined Layouts

 Child components are not intended to be dynamic or managed manually, instead they are the initial configuration of the layout and contain the definitions for each `View` managed internally.

 You can compose the initial layout using `Panel` and `Window` components.
 Each nested Panel alternates between row and column layouts.
-Windows can contain multiple Views which are displayed as tabs. `Views` are automatically wrapped in a Window one isn't supplied
+Windows can contain multiple Views which are displayed as tabs. `Views` are automatically wrapped in a Window if one isn't supplied

 ```jsx
 <Dockable.Root>